Dynamics and frictional dissipation from treading in the puddle: Theoretical models

 \subsection{Stage III: irreversible and pinch-off}

-Since stage III lasts for only about 0.006 s, $r_{t}$ appears to be stationary at $r_c$.
-What needs to be answered is why the Rayleigh-Plateau instability is triggered at this stage and how.
-We know that the pull from the cylinder, $2\pi r_t \sigma_{lg} \sin{\theta}$, is not big enough to sustain the weight of water in stage II, which is why the column has to keep shedding its load.
-Since the former is proportional to $r_t$, while the latter is roughly to $r_t^2$ when $H^\star$ is fixed, their difference decreases as $r_t$ shrinks.
+Since stage III lasts for only about 0.01 s, $r_{t}$ appears to be stationary at $r_c$.
+Why and how the Rayleigh-Plateau instability is triggered at this stage needs to be answered.
+We know that the pull from the surface tension, $2\pi r_t \sigma_{lg} \sin{\theta}$, is not big enough to sustain the weight of water in stage II, which is why the column has to keep shedding its load.
+Since the former is proportional to $r_t$, while the latter is roughly $r_t^2$ when $H^\star$ is fixed, the surface tension soon catches up with the weight as $r_t$ shrinks.
 We conjecture that they become equal at $r_t=r_c$, and the momentum to shrink that is carried over from stage II sets off the pinch-off phenomenon.

-Although the development of a singular neck in stage III is a dynamic process, $r_c$ is predetermined at its borderline with stage II where a quasi-static approximation is feasible.
+Although developing a singular neck in stage III is a dynamic process, $r_c$ is predetermined at its borderline with stage II where a quasi-static approximation is feasible.
 So we can still perform the variational method on the potential energy to find how $r_c$ is decided by $H^\star$:

-where the surface energy is assumed to dominate the gravitational energy since the volume of the water column has thinned down by more than fourfold since stage I. The Lagrange multiplier is incorporated to make sure the water volume equals
+where the surface energy is assumed to dominate the gravitational energy since the volume of the water column has decreased by more than fourfold since stage I. The Lagrange multiplier is incorporated to make sure that the water volume equals

 Using the second form of the Euler-Lagrange equation, we obtain